 Bits Indicator Description 0 Front Card Present Set to 1 if a card is present anywhere in the front (insertion) end of the card transport, or else cleared to 0.
 This bit can be used to indicate the beginning of a card insertion or the end of a card withdrawal.
 Note that once a standard sized card is transported completely to the rear of the reader, this indicator is no longer set.
 1 Middle Card Present Set to 1 if a card is present anywhere in the middle of the card transport, or else cleared to 0.
 This bit can be used to indicate that a card is in a position from which it can be ejected.
 If this bit is set, then a standard sized card should be in contact with the transport rollers and thus be in a position from which it can be ejected.
-Note that this bit is not set once a standard sized card is transported completely to the rear of the reader.
+Note that this bit is still set once a standard sized card is transported completely to the rear of the reader.
 2 Rear Card Present Set to 1 if a card is present at the rear of the card transport else cleared to 0.
 This bit can be used to indicate that the transport has completely transported the card into the reader, and that the card is in a position from which smart card communications can occur.
 3 Auto Transporting Set to 1 if the transport is transporting a card automatically, or else cleared to 0.
 The transport is automatically transporting when it transports a card due to an auto transport property being set such as the Auto Consume property.
 The Auto Transporting bit would not be set if the transport is consuming a card in response to a consume card command.
 This bit can be used to verify that the transport is idle before taking action on the card position indicators.
 4 Transport Cooling Set to 1 if the transport is cooling else cleared to 0.
 When this bit is set, the transport will temporarily not be functional.
 This cooling mechanism is to ensure that the transport is not damaged by excessive stalling of the motor by the card user or by the host software.
 A stall occurs when a card is held in position while the transport tries to move the card.
 The transport will give up trying to move the card in 0.5 to 2 seconds.
-If 2 stalls occur within a 5-second period, then the transport goes into a cooling mode in which it will not function for 5 seconds during which time this bit is set.
-5 Encoding Set to 1 if the Encode Operation is underway.
-When the Encode Operation is complete, this bit will be cleared to 0.
-To determine the result of the Encode Operation the user should Get the Encode Result property.
-6 Last Encode Set to 0 if the most recent Encode Operation completed without error.
-Set to 1 if the most recent Encode Operation failed.
-This indicator has no meaning if the Encoding indicator is set to 1!
-7-31 RFU Reserved for future use.
+If 2 stalls or blind ejects occur within a 5-second period, then the transport goes into a cooling mode in which it will not function for 5 seconds during which time this bit is set.
+5 - 6 RFU Reserved for future use.
+7 MagnePrint Noise Set to 1 if the MagnePrint [TM] circuit is sensing excessive electrical noise in the environment, else cleared to 0.
+If this bit is set MagnePrint [TM] data may not be available.
+Moving the reader away from noise sources (monitors, speakers, etc.) may solve this problem.
+Note that the reader will not check for noise until after a card swipe occurs.
+So a card has to be swiped to initiate noise detection.
+If noise is detected after the swipe, the reader will continue to check for noise until the noise is no longer present.
+If no noise is detected after the swipe, the reader will not check for noise again until after the noise is no longer present.
+If no noise is detected 0-31 KFU Reserved for luture use